403 Forbidden errors when working on your website? Check the Firewalls.

 Note: if you choose “Detection Only” our TCP level firewall will still pick up the log entries and institute temporary bans.
 Off is best during development. - Click OK or Apply to save.

-When you’re done developing, re-enable the firewall by following the same steps, but choosing “On” rather than “Off”.
+VERY IMPORTANT FOR SECURITY: When you’re done developing, re-enable the firewall by following the same steps, but choosing “On” rather than “Off”.

 Solution 2 (permanent): Excluding ModSec Rules